TritonDataCenter/sdc-cnapi/docs/index.md

 See DAPI docs for more details on how the vm, package, image and nic_tags parameters must be constructed.

+Be aware when inpecting steps output that the servers which are considered for allocation must be both setup and unreserved.
+If a server you expected does not turn up in steps output, its because the server didn't meet those two criteria.

 ### Inputs